AlanLau9809/2024_COMP3311_CollisionFinding/README.md

 ## License

 This project is submitted as coursework for COMP3311 Applied Cryptography at The Hong Kong Polytechnic University.
+Reference only.

 ---